Toble007/COVID-19_CS_5010_Project/Final Report.md

 All columns used in this model were tested to ensure there were no NA values in them and that all the values inside the columns were greater than zero.
 All countries were tested to ensure they held at least 3 weeks of vaccine data.
 Created columns for Week 1 to Week 9 were tested to insure they held the correct values.

 ### Improvements
 Starting out our group asked this question in a way that we didn't know how to answer.
 The question was reworded a few times but we never got a perfect answer.
 If we had more time we would have figured out how to create an ARIMA (auto regressive integrated moving average) model to answer this question.
-Originally we didn't know what a autoregressive model was and would now use that to sovle the time lag issue present in the model.
+Originally we didn't know what a autoregressive model or partial autocorrelation function (PACF) was and would now use those to sovle the time lag issue present in the model.

 ## Hypothesis 2: COVID Testing Rates vs COVID Cases
 This model intents to answer what the relationship between COVID Case growth and COIVD Testing is worldwide.
 Code for model and data load in can be found https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Code/Covid_Vaccines_Tests_Cases_Regression_Code_and_Unit_Testing.py in the 'data load in and test v cases regression' cell and testing is found inside the 'testing' cell.
 My code can also be found https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Code/Covid_Vaccines_Tests_Cases_Regression_Code_and_Unit_Testing.ipynb and https://colab.research.google.com/drive/1ttoS23I1DXiHdf6duijXgw9F0PaFwHmv?usp=sharing